 1] Virus & Threat Protection

-When it comes to Windows Security, Virus & threat protection rings the bell first.
-Well, this is because of its numerous features inside and ability to deal with threats online and offline both.
+When it comes to Windows Security, Virus & threat protection is the most prominent feature.
+Well, this is because of its numerous features inside and its ability to deal with threats online and offline.

 If you want to learn about its scan options or how to perform them on your computer, click the link provided below.